ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 callback.
 When the GC collects the object, it invokes the callback which closes the socket and frees the handle table slot.

+#### ABA protection via generation counter

+Each handle table slot carries a `generation` counter that increments on every `handle_alloc`.
+When `tcp_attach_release` creates the finalizable handle, it packs both the 1-based slot index (lower 32 bits) and the current generation (upper 32 bits) into the 64-bit `peer` pointer passed to the VM.
+When the GC release callback fires, it unpacks the peer and compares the stored generation against the slot's current generation.
+If they differ, the slot has been freed and reused by a different object — the callback returns immediately without touching the new owner's resources.

+This prevents a subtle ABA race that manifests under GC pressure (e.g. large payload tests).
+Objects from a previous test may not be collected until a later test triggers GC.
+By that point their old handle slots have been freed and reallocated to new objects.
+Without the generation check, the stale finalizer would see `in_use == true` on the recycled slot and close the new owner's socket.

+The generation counter is preserved across `tcp_init` / `tcp_destroy` cycles so that stale finalizers from a previous initialization epoch cannot match slots allocated in a new epoch.

+#### Idempotency

-The release callback is idempotent.
-If `close()` already ran, the slot's `in_use` flag is `false` and the callback returns immediately — no double-close, no use-after-free.
+If `close()` already freed the slot, the callback sees either `in_use == false` or a generation mismatch and returns immediately — no double-close, no use-after-free.
 This avoids the need to delete the finalizable handle on the explicit close path, which would require threading a `Dart_Handle` parameter through `tcp_close`.

+#### Backend strategies

 The release strategy differs by backend because of constraints on which thread can close the socket: